 Kristine: Which can be read as scarier.

 Sean: But both movies see evil as very banal and everyday.
-The random stranger you meet, he could be a monster.
+That random stranger you meet?
+He could be a monster.

 Kristine: Really?
 I definitely see that in Frenzy but not so much in Psycho.
 Huh.